zewdu444/math_magicians/README.md

 To run the project, execute the following command:

-> In visual studio code Go to dist folder then open index.html in live server.
+> In visual studio code open terminal then write "npm start" after on your browser open "http://localhost:3000".

 <!-- AUTHORS -->